Tensor product of modules: Duality pairing

 The pairing is left R-linear in its left argument, and right R-linear in its right argument:

 An element as a (bi)linear map

 In the general case, each element of the tensor product of modules gives rise to a left R-linear map, to a right R-linear map, and to an R-bilinear form.
-Unlike the commutative case, in the general case the tensor product is not an R-module, and thus does not support scalar multiplication.
+Unlike in the commutative case, in the general case the tensor product is not an R-module, and thus does not support scalar multiplication.